-4.0How Decisions are Made
+4.0 How Decisions are Made

-The Cabinet is the part of the Council which is responsible for most day-to-day decisions. .
-When major decisions are to be discussed or made, these are published in the Cabinet's forward plan in so far as they can be anticipated.
-If these major decisions are to be discussed with council officers at a meeting of the Cabinet, this will generally be open for the public to attend except where personal or other confidential matters are being discussed.
+The Cabinet is the part of the Council which is responsible for most day-to-day decisions that are made by members. - When major decisions are to be discussed or made, these are published in the Cabinet's forward plan in so far as they can be anticipated.
+If these major decisions are to be discussed with council officers at a meeting of the Cabinet, thisthe meeting will generally be open for the public to attend except where personal or other confidential matters are being discussed matters that fall into the statutory exemptions apply in which case there will be a private session.
+The exemptions apply broadly to personal or commercially confidential matters.
 The Cabinet has to make decisions which are in line with the Council's overall policies and budget.
 If it wishes to make a decision which is outside the budget or policy framework, this must be referred to the Council as a whole to decide.

-5.00verview and Scrutiny
+5.0 Overview and Scrutiny